Get News & Updates Directly To Your Inbox

-When someone has SCD, it means they’ve inherited two abnormal hemoglobin genes – one from each parent.
-Despite widespread misconceptions that SCD is only found in the Black community, SCD can actually affect anyone of any race or ethnicity.
+When someone has SCD, it means they’ve inherited two abnormal hemoglobin genes (one from each parent).
+Despite the widespread misconception that SCD is only found in the Black community, SCD can affect anyone of any race or ethnicity.

-Fortunately, modern medicine can now identify SCD before it begins to complicate a child’s daily life.
+Fortunately, modern medicine can now identify SCD before it starts to affect a child’s daily life.
 When a child is born with SCD, parents will know long before symptoms start to show (at around five to six months of age).
-In the United States, it is required that all newborns receive screening for SCD.
-Some children may experience problems early on while others won’t have problems until later in life.
+In the U.S., all newborns get screening for SCD.
+Some children experience problems early on while others don’t have problems until later in life.

 Early symptoms include:

 As every person is different, symptoms may be different for each person and change over time.
-Most of the visible signs of SCD are related to complications.
+Most of the visible signs of SCD are linked to complications.

-Pain can occur in people with SCD when the delivery of oxygen throughout the body is blocked.
-They may experience crisis pain – pain that lasts for several hours or even several days.
+Pain can happen in people with SCD when oxygen isn’t delivered throughout the body.
+They may feel crisis pain — pain that lasts several hours or even several days.
 This happens when sickled cells block small blood vessels that carry blood to the bones.
 The pain is described as sharp, intense, stabbing or throbbing.
-Individuals who experience a pain crisis can be hospitalized for several days.
-The pain can affect any part of the body and more than one area at a time.
-The pain often occurs in the:
+People who have a pain crisis can in the hospital for several days.
+The pain can affect any part of the body and more than one part at a time.
+Pain often occurs in the: